tbm-2303/Mongo_OLA/README.md

 To find the **top 10 hashtags** used in the tweets, we can use the `mapReduce` function on the `tweets` collection.

-### 🧠 Goal:
-Extract hashtags from each tweet, count their occurrences, and store the result in a new collection called `hashtag_counts`.

-### 🗺️ Map Function:
+###  Map Function:
-The map function emits each hashtag found in the tweet’s `entities.hashtags` array.
+The map function emits each hashtag found in the tweets`entities.hashtags` array.

 ```javascript